DenizCanELCI/spotify_danceability/README.md

 	From "https://open.spotify.com/" ron top right click on "Account". \n On the new tab  click "Edit profile" and there you have your user id! \n

-  7. Web app runs and gives you the output sucj as "Hello 99999999999 The ML Dance Playlist has been created:  \n ML Dance Playlist 14_48_time". \n
+  7. Web app runs and gives you the output as "Hello 12345678912 The ML Dance Playlist has been created:  \n ML Dance Playlist 14_48_time". \n